403errors/403errors/README.md

 - 👋 Hi, I’m @Saitama-from-IITM
-- 👀 I’m interested in Programming.
+- 👀 I’m interested in Web and iOS Developement.
-- 🌱 I’m currently learning B.Tech.
+- 🌱 I’m currently persuing B.Tech. from NA21.
-- 💞️ I’m looking to collaborate on ~
 - 📫 You can reach me by mail : na21b061@smail.iitm.ac.in

 <!---